How much do polished concrete floors cost?

 Any new or existing structurally solid concrete floor can be polished.
 However, existing concrete floors require surface preparation and cleaning before polishing.
-New concrete floors that will be polished performs better with a thicker pour, but doesn't require a special mix.
+New concrete floors that will be polished perform better with a thicker pour but don't require a special mix.

 Does Polished Concrete Need to Be Sealed?

 Polished concrete does not need to be sealed, but it may stain and show watermarks easily.
 Sealing polished concrete provides extra protection, which requires less maintenance over time.
 Some sealants might also change color with exposure to UV light.